 Litigation tactics should be flexible if predictions made about an opposing party’s reactions do not come to fruition.
 A legal representative may need to alter the course of a case if their opponent acts unexpectedly, and they should discuss how that could impact their budget.

 A claimant may retain an attorney by putting down a security deposit, which would be based on their type of case.
 It may be paid with any major form of payment like credit card, cash, check, or money order, and firms usually require a credit card to remain on file.
 Clients would receive a biweekly, itemized statement detailing exactly what progress was made in their case over the past two weeks.
 For example, they could see how much billable work went into each line item, who did it and for what value, and the cost of each item.
 On the following day, the firm will likely charge the credit card on file for their itemized list of services.
-This cycle would continue until the case concludes, after which a claimant would have their initial security deposit returned.
+This cycle would continue until the case concludes, after which a client would have their initial security deposit returned.

 Other firms may charge a large retainer upfront without providing itemized statements for months, which can result in a client being unaware of what is going on in their case or in their trust account and retainer.
-Additionally, they may say they need another large retainer during a case, but coming up with a large sum of money could be difficult for some claimants.
+Additionally, they may say they need another large retainer during a case, but coming up with a large sum of money could be difficult for some clients.
 Paying little by little is a lot easier for most people, and biweekly statements allow a client to access fresher memories to ask questions about the process.
 A lot could happen for a case in two weeks, so attorneys want people to be informed during every step.

 There are some cases where flat rates are appropriate, but those are rare.
 The concern with flat rates is that clients might end up paying for more than what was actually accomplished, whereas attorneys who employ billable hours are able to make sure that clients only pay for work that they are doing through the use of due diligence and consistent updates.
 For more information about Atlanta Divorce Law Group attorney’s fees, call or go online to schedule a consultation.